Moustafa-Eid/CitizenHacks-Wikipipeda/brief_notes.md

-The Wiki-Pipeda is a volunteer effort towards making privacy as simple as possible for people to understand, and to not lose granularity.

-The main objective of the Wiki-pedia is to leverage the Keybase chat API to provide a convenient, easy way to check on the privacy status of our favorite online services.
-This is then represented in a single, easy to read source of truth - a number from 0 to 10.

-The premise is simple - elect a web crawler to

 # Inspiration

 Have you ever been tasked with reading the long convoluted privacy terms when signing up for a new service?
 Wondering if there's a service that respects your privacy better than others, while still allowing the same functionality?
 With Wiki-pipeda these concerns are a thing of the past.